 Yes, residents on the special stages will be able to access their properties during specific periods in the day.

-Every resident on the “special stage” route has been individually contacted about the event by Stanley Graham, our Resident Liaison Manager, or one of his team.
+Every resident on the special stage route will be contacted about the event by Stanley Graham, our Resident Liaison Manager, or one of his team.
 Each resident will be provided with a Resident Handbook which will detail the process and likely times for the access to their properties along with a contact details for their specific Stage Resident Officer who will be their direct point of contact on the rally weekend.

 What is pre-event ‘scrutineering’ and the rally car ‘service area’?

 Before the rally the competing cars undergo a series of safety and technical checks called scrutineering.
 During the rally, after each ‘loop’ of stages, the competing cars return to a central ‘service area’ at Western Esplanade, Clacton, for maintenance and refuelling.
 This creates its own ‘rally village’ area, which is interesting to view and normally attracts a significant amount of spectators.